-Video is becoming the most important type of content in the digital landscape.
+Video MarketingVideo is becoming the most important type of content in the digital landscape.
 Businesses are investing more of their resources into creating compelling video content – and for good reason.
-According to a Cisco white paper, video is now responsible for 80% of all consumer internet traffic.
+Since the pandemic, online media consumption has increased by 215% – with audiences spending an average of 19 hours a week watching videos.
 If you think you don’t need to consider video, you’re wrong.

-Video is exciting for lawyers because it presents the ideal opportunity to forge a stronger relationship with clients, and engage new ones.
+Video is exciting for lawyers because it presents the ideal opportunity to forge a stronger relationship with clients and engage with new ones.
 People tend to respond well to videos because they can make a more human connection.
 This is especially important in industries such as legal because it can be more difficult to make that personal connection (which is key in prospects trusting you to solve their legal worries).
-People work with lawyers, not firms, and so creating content that really resonates with potential clients is more important than ever.
+People work with lawyers, not firms, so creating content that really resonates with potential clients is more important than ever.

 Here’s our checklist of 5 things you can do to improve your video strategy – and the results it’s getting.